jayr2011/nfe-api/README.md

 - ✅ Automatic tax calculations (ISSQN, COFINS, PIS, CSLL, INSS, IR)
 - ✅ Input data validation
 - ✅ Automatic Swagger documentation
-- ✅ Comprehensive unit and integration testing
+- ✅ Unit and integration tests (Jest)
+- ✅ PDF generation for invoices
+- ✅ Barcode generation and mocking
+- ✅ Endpoint for PDF rendering and download
+- ✅ Automated tests for PDF and rendering
 - ✅ Code quality with ESLint and Prettier
 - ✅ Git hooks with Husky
 - ✅ Error handling and logging